zgreen/postcss-shared-values/README.md

 ## Is this a good idea?

 Maybe, maybe not.
 This plugin encourages an invalid CSS syntax, which may confusing to some users.
-However, it also encourages the user to explicitly group properties that are meant to share the same value, which may be helpful.
+However, it also encourages the user to explicitly group properties that are meant to share the same value, which may be helpful from a code maintenance standpoint.
 It's also a convenient shorthand.